misiektoja/instagram_monitor/README.md

 It is disabled by default, but you can enable it via `BE_HUMAN` configuration option, `--be-human` flag or by toggling it via the **Settings** menu in the **Web Dashboard**.

-It is used only with session login (session mode 2).
+It is used only with session login (Logged-in mode).

 After each check cycle, the tool will randomly do one or more of these harmless actions:
 - View your explore feed: pulls a single post from Instagram's explore feed